Sponsoring or Extending H-1B

 Initiate H-1B sponsorship 6 months in advance to ensure timely filing and adjudication of the petition, allow time for the applicant's visa application (if needed), and facilitate international travel.
 An H-1B petition involves processing time by two government agencies, the U.S. Department of Labor (DOL) and the U.S. Citizenship and Immigration Services (USCIS).

-You may expedite the final step of the petition with an additional Premium Processing fee, which guarantees USCIS action on the petition within 15 calendar days from the date they receive the petition.
+You may expedite the final step (only) of the petition with an additional Premium Processing fee, which guarantees USCIS action on the petition within 15 business days from the date they receive the petition.

 J-1 visa status may be preferable to H-1B for many non tenure-track positions, because it: